revanth-reddy/fsf_2019_screening_task1/README.md

 - Comments creator a.k.a author **only** can edit or delete the comment.

 ##  Built With
+- Python 3.6.7
 - [Django](https://www.djangoproject.com/)  - The web framework used
 - HTML, CSS, Js, jQuery
 - Ajax
 ```